lucas9nens/NuTab/README.md

+**Note:** add "index.html" to the end of the url if you are seeing this.

 **Chrome Web Store desc:**

 Stay productive and focused with a clean, all-in-one new tab experience.
 This extension transforms your Chrome new tab into a minimal productivity hub — combining a Pomodoro timer, to-do list, and quick access to your favorite sites in one elegant interface.